subha5009/code-route-afghan-learn/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Learn Code de la Route in Dari and Pashto

+For Afghan learners, a short guide to the French Code de la Route is available in Dari and Pashto.
+See [docs/code-de-la-route-dari-pashto.md](docs/code-de-la-route-dari-pashto.md) for an overview of key rules and common road signs.